Guandaline/athomic-docs/README.md

 ## ✨ Feature Spotlight: Production-Ready Capabilities

-While the framework is comprehensive, three core pillars exemplify the value Fortify delivers out-of-the-box.
+While the framework is comprehensive, three core pillars exemplify the value Athomic delivers out-of-the-box.

 ### 1. Unshakeable Resilience & Fault Tolerance

-Fortify provides a complete, cohesive suite of over a dozen resilience patterns that work together to create self-healing systems.
+Athomic provides a complete, cohesive suite of over a dozen resilience patterns that work together to create self-healing systems.
 It's not just a collection of tools; it's an integrated ecosystem.

 -   **Proactive Failure Prevention**: The **Circuit Breaker**, **Bulkhead**, and **Rate Limiter** patterns protect your services from being overwhelmed by failing or slow dependencies.
 The state for these components can be distributed (via Redis), making them effective across a whole cluster of service instances.
 -   **Automated Recovery**: The **Retry** pattern, with exponential backoff and jitter, handles transient failures automatically.
 For more complex scenarios, the **Fallback** mechanism allows for graceful degradation, serving stale cache data or default values instead of failing completely.